Pujan262/Soc-Journey/Day2.md

 4.Transport Layer – Layer 4

 The Transport layer breaks data into segments and ensures it arrives correctly from one side of the network to the other.
 TCP — reliable, checks everything arrived correctly UDP — fast, does not check, used for video calls and gaming

 5.Session Layer – Layer 5

 The Session layer opens, manages, and closes connections between two devices.
 It keeps the conversation alive as long as needed.
-Example: staying logged into your banking app Pratical banking app or website it log in as long as we nned and log out
+Example: staying logged into your banking app Pratical banking app or website it log in as long as we need and log out

 6.Presentation Layer – Layer 6